 See for Yourself

-May the Holy Spirit open your eyes to see the God who is more powerful than death.
-And may you see Jesus as the one who was forsaken so you might never be.
+May the Holy Spirit open your eyes to see the God who tore open every barrier between himself and us.
+And may you see Jesus as the risen Son of God who conquered death and opened God’s presence so that you might share in his life forever.

 -------